A metric on the space of finite sets of trajectories for evaluation of multi-target tracking algorithms: Extension to random sets of trajectories

 \section{Extension to random sets of trajectories}

 In the previous sections, we studied metrics between deterministic finite sets of trajectories.
-However, in the Bayesian formulation of MTT, the ground truth is a random quantity and the estimates are sets that depend deterministically on the observed data \cite{mahler2007statistical}.
-For performance evaluation, using, e.g., Monte Carlo simulation, the metric values are averaged over several realizations of the data.
-In such scenarios, both the estimates and the ground truth can be interpreted as random finite sets.
-It has been argued in \cite[Sec.
-V]{rahmathullah2016Generalized} that, in MTT, when estimating the target states, both the ground truth and the estimates are to be viewed as random sets of targets for performance evaluation and algorithm design.
-Therefore, it is important to have a metric on the space of random sets of targets.
-These arguments are valid for random sets of trajectories as well.
-That is, it is important to have a metric on the space of random sets of trajectories such that one can compute mean or root mean squared value of the metric over several instances of the random sets.
-We proceed to extend the metric proposed in \eqref{eq:LPreMetric} to random sets of trajectories using set integrals \cite{garcia2015setsTraj}.
+However, in the Bayesian formulation of MTT, the ground truth is modelled as a random quantity and the estimates are sets that depend deterministically on the observed data \cite{mahler2007statistical}.
+In MTT performance evaluation using Monte Carlo simulation, the metric values are averaged over several realizations of the observed data and possibly the ground truth.
+In such scenarios, both the estimates and the ground truth can be interpreted as random finite sets, as they can change in each Monte Carlo run.
+It is therefore important to have a metric on the space of random sets of trajectories for performance evaluation.
+We proceed to extend the proposed metrics for sets of trajectories to random finite sets of trajectories.

-Let $\psi(\bX, \bY)$ be the joint probability density function on the random sets of trajectories $\bX$ and $\bY$ \cite{mahler2014advances}.
-We define a distance function between two random sets of trajectories using set integrals \cite[Sec.
-3.5.3]{mahler2014advances} as follows:
+Before introducing the metric, we review the set integral for trajectories.
+Given a real-valued function $\pi\left(\cdot\right)$ on the single trajectory space, its integral is \cite{garcia2015setsTraj,Angel19_f}

-where the set of trajectory integrals are in the trajectory space from time step $1$ to $T$ \cite{garcia2015setsTraj}.
-In the above definition, the integral goes through all possible values of the cardinalities, start times, lengths and target states of trajectories.
+The single trajectory integral goes through all possible start times, lengths and target states of the trajectory.

-\begin{lem} $\sqrt[p]{\E\big[\dSh(\bX, \bY)^{p}\big]}$ in \eqref{eq:Emetric} is a metric on the space of random sets of trajectories. \end{lem} The proof of the above proposition is immediately obtained by using the set integral on sets of trajectories instead of the set integral on sets of targets in the proof in \cite[App.
-C]{rahmathullah2016Generalized}.